Life and Times of Frederick Douglass

 Life and Times of Frederick Douglass is Frederick Douglass's third autobiography, published in 1881, revised in 1892.
 Because of the emancipation of American slaves during and following the American Civil War, Douglass gave more details about his life as a slave and his escape from slavery in this volume than he could in his two previous autobiographies (which would have put him and his family in danger).
 It is the only one of Douglass's autobiographies to discuss his life during and after the Civil War, including his encounters with American presidents such as Lincoln and Garfield, his account of the ill-fated "Freedman's Bank", and his service as the United States Marshall of the District of Columbia.
-Fredrick Douglass shed light on what life was like as an enslaved person.
+Frederick Douglass shed light on what life was like as a slave.
 Although it is the least studied and analyzed, Life and Times of Frederick Douglass allows readers to view his life as a whole.

 The 1892 revision brought Douglass's story up to date with thirteen new chapters, the final three of which covered his experience in Haiti, to which he was U.S. minister from 1889 to 1891.

 The full title of both the 1881 and 1892 editions is Life and Times of Frederick Douglass, Written by Himself.
 His Early Life as a Slave, His Escape from Bondage, and His Complete History to the Present Time, Including His Connection with the Anti-slavery Movement; His Labors in Great Britain as Well as in His Own Country; His Experience in the Conduct of an Influential Newspaper; His Connection with the Underground Railroad; His Relations with John Brown and the Harper's Ferry Raid; His Recruiting the 54th and 55th Mass.
 Colored Regiments; His Interviews with Presidents Lincoln and Johnson; His Appointment by Gen. Grant to Accompany the Santo Domingo Commission—Also to a Seat in the Council of the District of Columbia; His Appointment as United States Marshal by President R.B.
 Hayes; Also His Appointment by President J.A.
 Garfield; with Many Other Interesting and Important Events of His Most Eventful Life; With an Introduction by Mr. George L. Ruffin, of Boston.
 Hartford, Conn.: Park Publishing Co., 1881; Boston: De Wolfe & Fiske Co., 1892.

+The full title of the 1882 British edition is The Life and Times of Frederick Douglass, From 1817 to 1882, Written by Himself.
+Illustrated.
+With an Introduction by the Right Hon.
+John Bright, M.P.
+London: Christian Age Office, 1882.